fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Compatibility with plugin Debloat by asadkn.
 * Fixed: Compatibility with theme Shoptimizer.
 Fix layout of the header when using some header variations from the theme.
 * Fixed: Compatibility with plugin WooCommerce Subscriptions.
 PHP warning when trying to output information for recurring shipping packages.
 * Fixed: Compatibility with plugin Germanized for WooCommerce PRO.
 Fixes VAT ID being displayed twice on the substep review text for billing and shipping.